Explore Historical Attractions in Boston

 Boston Massacre Site

 The Boston Massacre Site is one of the most important historical attractions in Boston.
-Located on the corner of State Street and Congress Streets, the site commemorates a violent clash in 1770 between British troops and American colonists.
+Located on the corner of State Street and Congress Street, the site commemorates a violent clash in 1770 between British troops and American colonists.

 On March 5th of that year, a group of colonists hurled insults and snowballs at the soldiers when an altercation broke out.
 Shots were fired, killing five colonists and injuring several more.
 This event marked the beginning of the American Revolution and is a reminder of how far the country has come since then.